Advanced Skills Week - More Skills & New Techniques

 Duration : 5 Days

-Test Piece : A veneered, laminated and dovetailed jewellery box, with lock and lift out tray.
+Test Piece : A veneered, laminated and dovetailed jewellery box, with lock.
 Amaze yourself with your abilities!

 Other : All tools and equipment will be provided